Salford Voices

 The more you get to know us, the more you’ll realise Salford is a place worth shouting about.

 2026 marks 100 years since Salford was officially granted city status, and we’re on a mission to capture what it truly means to be from Salford, putting Salfordians firmly at the heart of the centenary celebrations.
-Working with cracking community groups and some of Salford’s most adventurous artists, we’re creating a brand-new podcast, art exhibition and pop-up events that’ll showcase our city
+Working with cracking community groups and some of Salford’s most adventurous artists, we’re creating a brand-new podcast, art exhibition and pop-up events that’ll showcase our city.

 Exploring past, present and future, we want to take you on the journey of a brave, northern city that’s got a lot to say and loads to offer.

-Over the summer, we started spreading the love for Salford in the lead-up to the city’s big 100th birthday with loads for the whole family to enjoy.
 People got crafty with artist Phoebe Foxtrot in our creative corner and stepped into Salford’s story with hands-on activities, helping to reimagine the city’s next 100 years with artist Sarah Hardacre.

 We collected incredible stories and started recording with you for our podcast with Reform Radio, right before we started work with our community groups.